StevenBlack/vocab/million-dollar-words.md

 ### gobbet
 Another way of saying morsel or lump, as in: "Please put a gobbet of whipped cream on top of my pecan pie."
-Say GOB-BIT.

 ### googol